fastly/compute-starter-kit-rust-empty/README.md

-# Compute@Edge empty starter kit for Rust
+# Empty Starter Kit for Rust

 An empty project template for Rust Compute@Edge programs that returns an empty `200 OK` response for any request it receives.